rlvlad/wt-project-2025/docs/src/sections/ria_specifics.typ

 For this very reason, most of the features were ported to the latter subproject: there is no need to go through the components and logic all over again.
 Still, the RIA subproject -- the "JavaScript version" -- requires more features and some changes to how the overwall server works.

 Furthermore, by using JavaScript, some features can be upgraded -- this mainly applies to the modal @css-modal.
-In brief, the main changes are as follows:
+Briefly, the main changes are as follows:

 - Thymeleaf has been completely removed, since everything it did can be done via Javascript